cloudtruth/config-catalyst/README.md

 ```

 ## Editing template references
-There may be times when this utility is too aggressive or you want a variable to remain hard-coded in your CloudTruth template.
+Sometimes this utility is too aggressive or you want a variable to remain hard-coded in your CloudTruth template.
 In that case, you can remove the references from the generated `.ctconfig` file and re-generate the template.

 ```
 docker run --rm -v ${PWD}/files:/app/files cloudtruth/config-catalyst regenerate-template --input-file /app/samples/.env.sample --file-type dotenv --data-file /app/files/.env.ctconfig --output-dir /app/files/